gudashashank/compass-assistant/README.md

 ## License 📄

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.

+📝 **Note:**
+This app will remain available until my current API credits are exhausted.
+At this time, I am unable to provide an option for users to connect their own API to the app.
+I apologize for the inconvenience and appreciate your understanding.

 **Made with 💙 by [Shashank Guda](https://shashankguda.me)**